chauxvive/100-days-of-code/log.md

 #

 ### Day 7 September 23, 2018, Sunday
-(30m remaining)
+(15m remaining)

 **Today's Progress**:

 * React on Free Code Camp:
- * 29/48 completed
+ * 30/48 completed
  * reading up on binding
+ * I've been doing several of these over from scratch a few times to make sure I really get what's happening and it's definitely paying off.
+I might restart from the beginning so I have all the exercises in my git folder.
+SUCH a good feeling when you start really getting a new tool and can start troubleshooting without feeling helpless.
 * updated One Thousand Golden Highways

 **Thoughts**:
 * I haven't written a new blog post since February (shame cloud) but that's when I started coding pretty much full time and put literally everything else to the side.
-My life since then has been
+My life since then has been coding, photography, and hustle hustle hustle.
+Big change though, and I'm really proud.

 **Links to work:**